 During the Foundation Stage at Godinton, the children are taught to sit properly in order to have the correct posture for writing, hold a pencil in the correct position and develop a legible handwriting style building on their early mark making and emergent skills.
 From KS1, the school adopts a cursive handwriting style which is developed as the children progress through the school.
 Teachers are expected to role model the school’s handwriting style when marking children’s work or writing on the board.

-The EYFS framework is structured very differently to the National Curriculum and it is organised across seven areas of learning.
-Our EYFS Writing Curriculum is designed around the most relevant statements taken from the Early Learning Goals in the EYFS statutory framework and the Development Matters document.
-In EYFS, Writing falls within the Communication & Language, Physical Development, Literacy and Expressive Arts & Design areas of learning.
+The EYFS framework is structured very differently to the National Curriculum and it is organised across seven areas of learning rather than subject areas.
+Writing appears under the specific area of Literacy, but it also features in the Communication and Language, Physical Development, and Expressive Arts and Design areas of learning.

 It is our aim that when children at Godinton Primary School finish their first year at school and move into Year 1, they will be able to: